alan910127/unix-programming-22spring/README.md

 ## Homework 2 - `logger`

-Make an shared object dynamic library to monitor functions that are called by other programs using `LD_PRELOAD`.
+Make an shared object dynamic library to monitor functions that are called by other programs by using `LD_PRELOAD`.